 The result of shows that the AVE of line manager’s HR attribution for wellbeing and service quality is significantly smaller than the shared variance of both factors, thus, suggesting that the discriminant validity is not supported (as recommended by Fornell and Larcker 1981 0.50).
 However, Huang et al, (2013) indicated that the AVE of 0.4 is acceptable especially if AVE is less than 0.50, but composite reliability is higher than 0.6 (Fornell and Larcker, 1981).
 Although the AVE for employees’ HR attribution for wellbeing and service quality is 0.03, which is well below the cut-off point, this study adopts the factor structure to coincide with the employee HR attributions.

-Table 10: Comparison between the AVE between the predictor variable and other factors within the nomological framework.
+Comparison between the AVE between the predictor variable and other factors within the nomological framework.

 Study 1